kilbot/WooCommerce-POS/README.md

 WooCommerce POS is a WordPress plugin which requires [WordPress](http://wordpress.org) 3.8+ and [WooCommerce](wordpress.org/plugins/woocommerce) 2.2+.

 To develop the plugin locally you will first have to set up a local server with WordPress and WooCommerce installed.
-If this is your first time setting up a local development environment you may want to check out the [Varying Vagrant Vagrants](https://github.com/Varying-Vagrant-Vagrants/VVV) project.
+If this is your first time setting up a local development environment you may want to check out [Varying Vagrant Vagrants](https://github.com/Varying-Vagrant-Vagrants/VVV) or [Chassis](https://github.com/Chassis/Chassis).

 ### Installation